 You may have read about the four yearly coincidental peaks in The GVEC Review or here on our blog.
 The 4CPs occur one per month every June, July, August and September.
 These peaks happen when demand for electricity across the statewide grid reaches its highest point.
 ERCOT bases the next year’s share of transmission costs for each Texas provider on the provider’s share of grid demand during these four peaks.
 It’s important, then, for each consumer within a provider’s territory to restrain usage as much as possible during 4CPs to keep rates down.

-As a way to help our members reduce usage during the 4CPs, GVEC has partnered with Nest® to offer Rush Hour Rewards, our latest and most rewarding peak-time usage program.
-For more information on how you can help reduce GVEC’s overall grid demand during ERCOT’s 4CPs—and get paid doing it—visit our Rush Hour Rewards page or our March 2019 blog about the Nest Thermostat®.
+As a way to help our members reduce usage during the 4CPs, GVEC has partnered with ecobee and Nest® to offer Peak-Time Payback, our latest and most rewarding peak-time usage program.
+For more information on how you can help reduce GVEC’s overall grid demand during ERCOT’s 4CPs—and get paid doing it—visit our Peak-Time Payback page or our March 2019 blog about the Nest Thermostat®.

 What does ERCOT do if system-wide electricity shortages hit the Texas power grid?